s7web/shopByLook/readme.txt

 = How to create new shop by look product page? =

 Go to Shop by Look menu item from Wordpress menu in Dashboard.
 Click add new, next add title, content, featured image, next enter exact name of your Woocommerce product in meta field bellow, after that product is added to shop by look page.
-Note you are able to enter 3 products per shop by look page, because this is free BETA version.

 = I have started to create new Shop by look page, and when I enter Woocommerce product name nothing happens  =